Transfer Students

 For study abroad courses, use the Global Education Oregon Course Equivalencies tool.

-If your courses have not been evaluated, or you feel the evaluations are not accurate, request a transfer course evaluation.
-If you cannot find the relevant department, contact the department directly to ask about their transfer evaluation process.
-A list of all UO departments and programs can be found on the Undergraduate Majors page of the UO Course Catalog.
+If your courses have not been evaluated, or if you believe an evaluation is inaccurate, please contact the UO department most closely associated with the subject matter of the course to inquire about its transfer evaluation process.
+For example, questions about biology courses should be directed to the Biology Department.
+A list of UO departments and programs can be found on the Undergraduate Majors page of the UO Course Catalog.

 Additional information